 Indeed, the isolated tip of Long Island has been home to other alleged paranormal events, such as the Montauk Project, which supposedly launched time travel experiments at the Montauk Air Force Base.

 When Ellen Killoran wrote about the Montauk Monster for the Observer in 2008, an acquaintance told her that Montauk is a place “with a lot of secrets.”

-For reporter Drew Grant, there’s nothing else to do but accept the fact that the legend of the Montauk Monster will live on unsolved.
-“It’s going to be one of those mysteries forever.”
+For reporter Drew Grant, there’s nothing else to do but accept the fact that the legend of the Montauk Monster will remain unsolved: “It’s going to be one of those mysteries forever.”

 After learning about the Montauk Monster, read about 17 real-life monsters and the true stories behind them.
 Then, learn about the infamous Flatwoods Monster.